 I actually didn’t even notice the top cabinets when I first looked at this photo.
 They add practical storage without making the space seem dark.
 And the white subway tiles once again keep the space fresh and clean.
 What do you think of the sink in the corner?

 This vintage charmer is dreamy with the carrera counter and glass front cabinets.
 Those antique brass drawer pulls really add to the vintage feel.
-I could definitely live in this kitchen.
+And I could definitely live in this kitchen.